CompuTec/computec-docs/docs/labels/setup/configuration/general-configuration.md

 ![Published](./media/general-configuration/published-file.webp)

-Now, the report file is assigned to a template and corresponding printer.
+Now, the report file is assigned to a template and a corresponding printer.

 ## Companies

-Click the company tab and the Refresh button.
-Upon finishing, we add all company rows to our database by clicking the Update button.
+Click on the Company tab and then the Refresh button.
+Once completed, add all company rows to our database by clicking the Update button.

 ![Companies](./media/general-configuration/companies-refresh.webp)

-If a company is to be processed by our program, you must activate it.
-To do so, click on a given company and press Activate, then the Update button below the table.
+To process a company with our program, you must activate it.
+Click on the desired company, press Activate, and then click the Update button below the table.

-Click here to find out more about company installation and configuration.
+Click [here](company-installation-and-configuration.md) to find out more about company installation and configuration.

 ![Active](./media/general-configuration/activate-company.webp)